R-Meetup-SB/web-scraping-rvest/README.md

-# web-scraping-rvest
+# Intro to Web Scraping with `rvest

-Intro to using rvest ro scrape websites
+Short local example on how to use the `rvest` package to get the names and websites from local SB wine tasting rooms